 Looking up, Sora could see the mansion, but it wasn't his main focus.
-He was searching for the high glass dome of the University, which was somewhere on that hill, though not nearly as far as the mansion.
-Spying the glitter of sunlight on a large glass surface which could only be the University, he marked his course and set off.
-There were a lot more people on the street, though, obviously getting ready for the parade, but mostly getting in Sora's way.
-People walked slowly and in large groups, horse-drawn carts full of decorations of some kind ambled along, and petty officers had started roping off parts of the street.
+He dashed about the tidy streets and stately homes, for it seemed rich families ordered things more frequently than anyone else.
+The streets were fairly crowded, though, obviously getting ready for the parade, but mostly getting in Sora's way.
+People walked slowly and in large groups and petty officers had started roping off certain sections.
 Sora wasn't exactly tired, but the incline certainly wasn't easy on a bike, and with the crowds, the going wasn't the fastest.
 Roxas, at least, was pleased by this.

-Finally free to enjoy the parade, Sora zipped down the hill with a bike free of extra burdens.
+Eventually, Sora dropped off the last of his packages.
+Finally able to enjoy the parade, Sora zipped down the hill with a bike free of extra burdens.
 He could hear cheers and marching tunes played by trumpets and drums already.
 They reached the main plaza before the procession did, which gave Sora time to lock up his bike and find a good spot.
 The latter was easier said than done, however, as the sidewalk was quite densely packed with people who all seemed to be unreasonably tall.
 And since the parade apparently lacked people on stilts, this was a problem.

 The procession finally reached their stretch of the road, with trumpets blaring and drums pounding patriotically.
 The sound of hundreds of pairs of feet marching in time was steady and firm, accented with the clop of horse hooves scattered throughout.
 The street became a stream of green and silver uniforms, shouldered bayonets, and ruddy faces trying their best to look forward stoically instead of smiling arrogantly at the people cheering for them.

 There was a small cluster of highly-decorated soldiers on horseback riding between a break in the troops, and the crowds cheered wildly as they passed.
 The man with the most distinguished uniform, quite probably a general of some kind, rode ahead of the others on a fine black horse.
-Unlike almost every other person involved with the parade, this man did not seem at all happy to be there.
-Rather, he looked as though he had just finished arguing with someone, and a murderous frown darkened his features underneath his uniform cap, intensifying the fierce scar that ran diagonally across his face.
-Sora wondered briefly how someone could be so unhappy when they got to ride a horse in a parade, but was reminded that riding horses could be uncomfortable sometimes and figured that that was probably the reason.
-Or perhaps this man was a bit like Cloud, and pretended to be grumpy because he wasn't sure how to be happy.
+Unlike almost every other person involved with the parade, this man did not seem at all happy to be there; A murderous frown darkened his features underneath his uniform cap, intensifying the fierce scar that ran across his face.

 The next troops that passed wore uniforms of green and black, clearly identifying them as the renown mage troops.
-Sora studied them closely, because all things magic were ceaselessly interesting to him.
+Sora studied them closely, for all things magic were ceaselessly interesting to him.
 Unlike the combat troops, who all displayed a general uniformity when it came to size and physical build, the mage troops were far more varied.
-While there were a few with a strong physique, many were tall and thin, others quite small, and some even a bit plump.
+While there were a few with a strong physique, many were tall and thin, others quite small, and some a bit plump.
 But all had a confident gleam in their eye betraying their unusual and extraordinary abilities.
-At the head of these troops was a well-decorated woman on horseback with short blue hair peeking out from under her cap.
-She looked quite bored, though she was trying her best to hide it.
-Sora could still tell, though, and thought it was quite funny.
+At their head was a well-decorated woman on horseback with short blue hair peeking out from under her cap.
+She looked bored, though she was trying her best to hide it.

 After these troops was apparently the cavalry, and the sound of horse hooves preceded the troops themselves.